 The formal mechanisms of teaching and learning include a combination of lectures, directed readings, seminar discussions, classes (for practical skill) and supervised coursework projects in the case of course modules and close supervision in independent research.
 These ensure that the aims and learning outcomes are both clearly understood and effectively achieved by both academic members of staff and students.

-The assessment takes the form of a combination of exam and coursework assignments.
+The assessment takes the form of a combination of a two hours exam and a coursework assignment.

-18 | Programme Description
+Programme Description